-The symbolism of our logo explained It is a network of groups of women who meet for prayer, mutual encouragement and discussion.
+Marian Mothers is a network of women who meet for prayer, mutual encouragement and discussion.
 They began in 1981 with Fr John Allardyce sm assisting a group of mothers who were looking for support and encouragement in their role as Christian mothers in Wellington, New Zealand.

 In 1995 Pope John Paul II said in his letter to women.
 "Thank you, women who are mothers!
 You have sheltered human beings within yourselves in a unique experience of joy and travail.
 This experience makes you become God's own smile upon the newborn child, the one who guides your child's first steps, who helps it to grow, and who is the anchor as the child makes its way along the journey of life...
 May Mary, Queen of Love, watch over women and their mission in service of humanity, of peace, of the spread of God's Kingdom!

 There are currently many groups operating from the far north to deep south of New Zealand.
 There are also several groups in Australia and the Pacific Islands, and a few scattered across the globe.
 Please let us know if you would like to be put in contact with your nearest group, or would like to set up a new group.

 Each month from February to December, material is prepared at the Marist Centre, sometimes from material sent in by groups, or individuals.
 New Zealand groups receive a compact disc, accompanying leaflets, and a newsletter, to guide a monthly meeting.
 Overseas groups can also receive material by post (donations requested for this option) or by email notification when new material is available on this web site.
 Interested individuals anywhere can also sign up for the email notification.

 There is the possibility of retreats in regions that wish to host one.